opencv/opencv/doc/py_tutorials/py_imgproc/py_thresholding/py_thresholding.markdown

 -------------------

 Here, the matter is straight-forward.
 For every pixel, the same threshold value is applied.
-If the pixel value is smaller than or equal to the threshold, it is set to 0, otherwise it is set to a maximum value.
+In simple thresholding, all pixels with values greater than the threshold are changed to have the maximum value, while all pixels with values less than or equal to the threshold are set to 0.
 The function **cv.threshold** is used to apply the thresholding.
 The first argument is the source image, which **should be a grayscale image**.
 The second argument is the threshold value which is used to classify the pixel values.